 Residents at Devonport Retirement Village enjoy independent living in our freestanding villas.
 Each of our one and two bedroom villas has its own carport, deck and garden area.
 Our residences are well designed for easy retirement living, and meals are available on request.

 Our community house is the hub of social life at the village, with its lounge, dining room and book exchange.
-We organise occasional residents’ dinners and movie nights, as well as monthly outings, while the village van runs shopping trips into town twice a week.
-Residents are also in the ideal spot to take advantage of local sporting facilities, such as the Devonport Bowling Club and Waitemata Golf Club.
+We organise occasional residents’ dinners and movie nights, as well as monthly outings, while the village van runs shopping trips into town once a week.
+Residents are also in the ideal spot to take advantage of local sporting facilities, such Bowling Club and the Waitemata Golf Club.